stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

 both return the same data.

-Whenever the Stoner package needs to refer to a column of data, you cn specify it in a number of ways:
+Whenever the Stoner package needs to refer to a column of data, you cn specify it in a number of ways:-

  # As an integer where the first column on the left is index 0
  # As a string. if the string matches a column header exactly then the index of that column is returned.
       If the string fails to match any column header it is compiled as a regular expression and then that is tried as a match.
 If multiple columns match then only the first is returned.
  # As a regular expression directly - this is similar to the case above with a string, but allows you to pass a pre-compiled regular
       expression in directly with any extra options (like case insensitivity flags) set.
    # As a slice object (ee.g. ``0:10:2``) this is expanded to a list of integers.
  # As a list of any of the above, in which case the column finding routine is called recursively in turn for each element of the list and
       the final result would be to use a list of column indices.

 For example::